-- 1. Rath PC et al. A study on the impact of CYP2C19 genotype and platelet reactivity assay on patients undergoing PCI.
-Indian Heart J 2015;67:114-21. - 2.
+- $1. \ \, \text{Rath PC et al. A study on the impact of CYP2C19 genotype and platelet reactivity assay on patients undergoing PCI.
+Indian Heart J 2015;67:114-21.}$ - 2.
 Steg PG et al. Stent thrombosis with ticagrelor versus clopidogrel in patients with acute coronary syndromes: an analysis from the prospective, randomized PLATO trial.

+Circulation 2013;128:1055-65.

-Circulation 2013;128:1055-65. - 3.
-Tantry US et al. First analysis of the relation between CYP2C19 genotype and pharmacodynamics in patients treated with ticagrelor versus clopidogrel: the ONSET/OFFSET and RESPOND genotype studies.
-Circ Cardiovasc Genet 2010;3:556-66. - 4.
-Wallentin L et al. Effect of CYP2C19 and ABCB1 single nucleotide polymorphisms on outcomes of treatment with ticagrelor versus clopidogrel for acute coronary syndromes: a genetic substudy of the PLATO trial.
+- Tantry US et al. First analysis of the relation between CYP2C19 genotype and pharmacodynamics in patients treated with ticagrelor versus clopidogrel: the ONSET/OFFSET and RESPOND genotype studies.
+Circ Cardiovasc Genet 2010;3:556-66. - Wallentin L et al. Effect of CYP2C19 and ABCB1 single nucleotide polymorphisms on outcomes of treatment with ticagrelor versus clopidogrel for acute coronary syndromes: a genetic substudy of the PLATO trial.
 Lancet 2010;376:1320-8. - 5.
 SPC's Brilique (NL) en Brilinta (VS).

-CYP2C19 PM: ticagrelor 3541
+CYP2C19 PM: ticagrelor 3515

-- 1. Zhong Z et al. Effect of cytochrome P450 2C19 polymorphism on adverse cardiovascular events after drug-eluting stent implantation in a large Hakka population with acute coronary syndrome receiving clopidogrel in southern China.
-Eur J Clin Pharmacol 2018;74:423-31. - 2.
-Shen DL et al. Clinical value of CYP2C19 genetic testing for guiding the antiplatelet therapy in a Chinese population.
-J Cardiovasc Pharmacol 2016;67:232-6. - 3.
-Xiong R et al. A randomized controlled trial to assess the efficacy and safety of doubling dose clopidogrel versus ticagrelor for the treatment of acute coronary syndrome in patients with CYP2C19\2 homozygotes.
+- 1. Zhong Z et al. Effect of cytochrome P450 2C19 polymorphism on adverse cardiovascular events after drug-eluting stent implantation in a large Hakka population with $acute\ coronary\ syndrome\ receiving\ clopidogrel\ in\ southern\ China.\ Eur\ J\ Clin\ Pharmacol\ 2018; 74:423-31.$ - Shen DL et al. Clinical value of CYP2C19 genetic testing for guiding the antiplatelet therapy in a Chinese population.
+J Cardiovasc Pharmacol 2016;67:232-6. - Xiong R et al. A randomized controlled trial to assess the efficacy and safety of doubling dose clopidogrel versus ticagrelor for the treatment of acute coronary syndrome in patients with CYP2C192 homozygotes.
 Int J Clin Exp Med 2015;8:13310-6. - 4.
 Rath PC et al. A study on the impact of CYP2C19 genotype and platelet reactivity assay on patients undergoing PCI.
-Indian Heart J 2015;67:114-21. - 5.
-Steg PG et al. Stent thrombosis with ticagrelor versus clopidogrel in patients with acute coronary

-- syndromes: an analysis from the prospective, randomized PLATO trial.
-Circulation 2013;128:1055-65. - Tantry US et al. First analysis of the relation between CYP2C19 genotype and pharmacodynamics in patients treated with ticagrelor versus clopidogrel: the ONSET/OFFSET and RESPOND genotype studies.
-Circ Cardiovasc Genet 2010;3:556-66. - 7.
-Wallentin L et al. Effect of CYP2C19 and ABCB1 single nucleotide polymorphisms on outcomes of treatment with ticagrelor versus clopidogrel for acute coronary syndromes: a genetic substudy of the PLATO trial.
+Indian Heart J 2015;67:114-21. - Steg PG et al. Stent thrombosis with ticagrelor versus clopidogrel in patients with acute coronary syndromes: an analysis from the prospective, randomized PLATO trial.
+Circulation 2013:128:1055-65. - 6.
+Tantry US et al. First analysis of the relation between CYP2C19 genotype and pharmacodynamics in patients treated with ticagrelor versus clopidogrel: the ONSET/OFFSET and RESPOND genotype studies.
+Circ Cardiovasc Genet 2010;3:556-66. - Wallentin L et al. Effect of CYP2C19 and ABCB1 single nucleotide polymorphisms on outcomes of treatment with ticagrelor versus clopidogrel for acute coronary syndromes: a genetic substudy of the PLATO trial.
 Lancet 2010;376:1320-8. - 8.
 SPC's Brilique (NL) en Brilinta (VS).

-CYP2C19 UM: ticagrelor 3543
+CYP2C19 UM: ticagrelor 3517

 - 1. Rath PC et al. A study on the impact of CYP2C19 genotype and platelet reactivity assay on patients undergoing PCI.
-Indian Heart J 2015;67:114-21. - 2.
-Steg PG et al. Stent thrombosis with ticagrelor versus clopidogrel in patients with acute coronary syndromes: an analysis from the prospective, randomized PLATO trial.
+Indian Heart I 2015;67:114-21. - Steg PG et al. Stent thrombosis with ticagrelor versus clopidogrel in patients with acute coronary syndromes: an analysis from the prospective, randomized PLATO trial.
 Circulation 2013;128:1055-65. - Tantry US et al. First analysis of the relation between CYP2C19 genotype and pharmacodynamics in patients treated with ticagrelor versus clopidogrel: the ONSET/OFFSET and RESPOND genotype studies.
 Circ Cardiovasc Genet 2010;3:556-66.

-NUDT15 IM: tioguanine 6956
+NUDT15 IM: tioguanine 7033

-Grade ≥ 2 leukopenia occurs in an estimated 40% of these patients with normal therapy.
-The gene variation increases the amount of the fully activated metabolite of tioguanine.
+Grade ≥ 2 leukopaenia occurs in an estimated 40% of these patients with standard therapy.
+The genetic variation increases the concentration of the fully activated metabolite of tioguanine.

 - IMMUNOSUPPRESSION:

-- start with 50% of the normal dose
+- start with 75% of the standard dose

-Adjustment of the initial dose should be guided by toxicity (monitoring of the blood count) and effectiveness.
+- Adjustment of the initial dose should be performed based on toxicity (monitoring of the blood counts) and efficacy.

-Monitoring should be performed at an increased frequency.
+Monitoring should be performed at an increased frequency

-NOTE: The percentage of 50% is based on the analogy with azathioprine and 6-mercaptopurine, that form the same active metabolite as thioguanine .
+NOTE: The percentage of 75% is based on the analogy with TPMT, for which the gene variants have a comparable effect on toxicity to those of NUDT15.